What is an SHL test?

 The SHL test packages are used in the selection process for several banks and financial organisations around the world, and are also important for improving internal progression.

-You are likely to come across an SHL aptitude test if you apply for a role at Barclays, Capital One, Citibank, Credit Suisse, the London Stock Exchange and World Bank.
+You are likely to come across an SHL aptitude test if you apply for a role at Barclays, Capital One, Citibank, Credit Suisse, the London Stock Exchange and BDO.
 The recruitment process for these organisations tend to attract numerous applicants, and the aptitude tests are designed to help employers narrow down potential candidates for initial employment.

 Further to this, many of these employers also implement SHL tests to facilitate training in order to offer development opportunities.